 - in case of cancellation within one month before the arrival date, 90% of the agreed price;

-- The remuneration shall pro rata be repaid after deduction of administrative costs in the event that the place is reserved for the same period or part thereof by a third party on the recommendation of the tourist and with the written consent of the entrepreneur.
+- The remuneration shall pro rata be repaid after deduction of administrative costs if the place is reserved for the same period or part thereof by a third party on the recommendation of the tourist and with the written consent of the entrepreneur.

 Article 7: Use by third parties

-- The holiday residence may only be used by third parties in the event that the entrepreneur has granted written consent.
+- The holiday residence may only be used by third parties if the entrepreneur has granted a written consent.